devang-mg/Morris-nextjs/README.md

 2. Don't repeat code
 3. Never forget SEO & accessiblity

 > You will need advanced knowledge of React and Next.js to find your way around the source.
-Generally, try to use includes and layouts (templates) wherever possible.
-While we will improve this documentation over time, for the meantime refer to [Next.js's documentation](https://nextjs.org/docs).
+While we will improve this documentation over time, in the meantime refer to [Next.js's documentation](https://nextjs.org/docs).

 ### CSS

 1. Edit `tailwind.config.js` for variables
-2. Use [TailwindCSS](https://tailwindcss.com/docs) for as many styles as possible
+2. Use [Tailwind CSS](https://tailwindcss.com/docs) for as many styles as possible
-3. Write custom styles in `global.scss`, preferably using the `[@layer](https://tailwindcss.com/docs/adding-custom-styles#using-css-and-layer)` syntax
+3. Write custom styles in `global.scss`, preferably using the [`@layer`](https://tailwindcss.com/docs/adding-custom-styles#using-css-and-layer) syntax

 ## Deploy & Host on Vercel